alijnmerchant21/sdk-tutorials/academy/1-what-is-cosmos/2-cosmos-ecosystem.md

 [Atlas](https://atlas.cosmos.network/) implements a registry for such modules.
 Developers can publish, update, and download Cosmos SDK modules with Atlas.
 It is a helpful tool for developers who wish to get an overview of existing modules when developing their applications.

-Atlas also offers a [node explorer](https://atlas.cosmos.network/nodes) that lets you crawl through nodes of a Tendermint-based network to discover its topology and observe node metadata.
+Atlas also offers a [node explorer](https://atlas.cosmos.network/nodes) that lets you crawl through nodes of a CometBFT-based network to discover its topology and observe node metadata.

 <HighlightBox type="tip">